maplibre/maplibre-gl-js-docs/docs/pages/api/index.md

 The dependencies for MapLibre GL JS (`.js` & `.css`) are distributed via [UNPKG.com](https://unpkg.com).
 UNPKG can distribute a fixed version, a [semver range](https://semver.org/), a tag, or omit the version/tag entirely to use the `latest` tag.

 You can view a listing of all the files in the MapLibre GL JS package by appending a `/` at the end of the MapLibre slug.
-This is useful to review other revisions or older `CHANGELOG`'s.
+This is useful to review other revisions or older `CHANGELOG`s.

 * [https://unpkg.com/maplibre-gl/](https://unpkg.com/maplibre-gl/)